hiway/makeweb/README.md

 # MakeWeb

 Make interactive web apps using good ol' HTML, CSS and a sprinkling of JavaScript — in Python.

-## Examples:
+## Examples

 ### HyperText Markup Lnguage